 That is not something you have to worry about when you work with Shulman & Hill.
 Instead of making empty promises, we explain how we have successfully helped specific clients like you in the past.

-Our track record and reputation are clear indications of our familiarity with these cases.
-To learn more about how we can help, call us today at 212.221.1000 for a free consultation at one of our New York City offices.
+Our record of success and reputation are clear indications of our familiarity with these cases.
+To learn more about how we can help, call us today at (866) 932-5558 for a free consultation at one of our New York City offices.